WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_linkisdatasource_en.md

     "exam_date":{"sqlType":"STRING","visualType":"string","modelType":"category"}
 }
 ```
-## 3. Other
+## 3. Others
 &nbsp;&nbsp;&nbsp;&nbsp;At present, if Visualis is used by itself, Visualis supports Hive Datasource to provide tool components for View query.
-If it is developed through the DSS workflow, when the Widget is bound to the upstream table, the data of the Widget is obtained from the CS service.
-It does not involve specific data sources.
-Currently, the Visualis code level also integrates Presto data sources to support faster query analysis.
-If you need to provide support for more data sources, you can refer to the implementation of Presto and Hive data sources.
+If it is developed through DSS workflow, when the Widget is bound to the upstream table, the data of its Widget It is obtained from the CS service and does not involve specific data sources.
+Currently, the Visualis code level also integrates the Presto data source to support faster query analysis.
+If you need to provide support for more data sources, you can refer to Presto and Hive The relevant implementation of the data source.